AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    -  Sedov:

       The standard Sedov-Taylor blast wave problem.
-This setup was used in the first  paper :raw-latex:`\cite{castro_I}`.
+This setup was used in the first Castro paper :raw-latex:`\cite{castro_I}`.

    -  Sod:

       A one-dimensional shock tube setup, including the classic Sod problem.
-This setup was used in the original  paper.
+This setup was used in the original Castro paper.

    -  Sod_stellar: